 - Durable design with a wood base and plastic drumhead

 - Rubber feet so that kids can play with it anywhere

-- Redcaps on ends of mallets may come off prematurely
+- Redcaps on the ends of mallets may come off prematurely

 Best Classical Musical Instrument Band Set For Toddlers: First Note the USA

 If you follow Montessori at home, you know the benefits of introducing real objects tailored to kids.
 This is why we love the First Note three-piece classical music band set of brass and wind instruments!
 They are designed to train your children how to play the trumpet, clarinet, and saxophone.

 Each instrument features color-coded and numbered keys to help children learn finger placement and remember notes.
 Keep in mind that these instruments are made from plastic and covered in a silver coating to mimic the look of regular instruments.
 Likewise, children press the buttons to create sounds rather than a combination of blowing through the mouthpiece and pressing the buttons.